They say…

 Sean Campbell of the Beermongers

-It’s a densely populated part of town but the gets visits both from across Portland and far beyond, with customers from across the US and Canada, including numerous younger craft beer fans.
+It’s a densely populated part of town but the shop gets visits both from across Portland and far beyond, with customers from across the US and Canada, including numerous younger craft beer fans.
 Sean has learned not to stereotype.
 “Young folks who look like they just got off their skateboard might go straight for Rodenbach,” he says.
-Other customers are members of the ’s sizeable home brewing community, looking to try examples of styles they intend to make.
+Other customers are members of the city’s sizeable home brewing community, looking to try examples of styles they intend to make.

 Events include regular Meet the Brewer evenings, themed days when countries, styles or regions take over all the taps, an annual Orval event and beer festivals where they expand into a marquee in the car park.
 Expansions are planned, such as adding aged beers (including Orval), or even opening a second branch.
 Good advice is on hand when you need it.
 “People are here for fun and the shopping experience,” Sean confirms, “so there’s a delicate balance between education and hovering.”